tldr-pages/tldr/pages/common/chromium.md

 `chromium --user-data-dir={{path/to/directory}}`

-- Open without CORS validation, useful to test an API:
+- Open without CORS validation (useful to test an API):

 `chromium --user-data-dir={{path/to/directory}} --disable-web-security`